 The cadmium hues that Daniel Smith supply are both safe and vibrant, that have the richness and density of the traditional cadmium colours without using the heavy metal pigment.

 Some colours of note are New Gamboge, which is an orange-yellow, similar to yellow ochre but brighter.
 Mix this with Pyrrole Red to achieve intense fiery oranges.

 Daniel Smith’s PrimaTek range grinds traditional mineral pigments that have been used for centuries in premium binder.
 There are 35 of these colours, all with unique origins.
 For example, Lapis Lazuli, a colour similar to ultramarine comes from a blue gemstone mottled with golden specks found in Afghanistan.
 Other colours made from semi-precious gemstones include Amethyst, Serpentine and Rhodonite.
 These colours give a bright luminescence to your painting, that granulate, giving brilliant textural effects.
 They mix well with other colours too, so don’t be shy of including one of these unique pigments in your palette.

 Attributes: high end, high pigment load, quality ingredients

 Isaro makes 70 colours in 7ml tubes.
 Each colour has maximum transparency, which allows for optimum layering capabilities and luminosity.
-The colours are crafted in Belgium.
 Only the highest quality gum arabic and pigments make the cut.